naomijustin/naomiportfolio/README.md

 ___

 ## Introduction
-This portfolio is to both demonstrate my skills in Front End Devlopment, UX/UI and art via the projects laid within, along with the portfolio itself.
+This portfolio is to both demonstrate my skills in Front End Development, UX/UI and Art via the projects laid within, along with the portfolio itself.

 ## Process
 * I first found other portfolio sites for inspiration on how I would like to design mine